ansient0/lwotc/README.md

 * 200% weapon damage
 * single target
 * 4/6 pierce
-* fire only at holo’d targets
+* can only be fired at holo’d targets

 #### flechette
 * 175% weapon damage
 * 6 radius
-* Big Damage reduction by cover and armor
+* Damage is reduced a lot against cover and armor

 #### Concussion:
 * 50% weapon damage